llvm/llvm-zorg/premerge/cluster-management.md

 ## Grafana tokens

+> [!CAUTION]
+> We no longer use Grafana Alloy and are in the process of migrating awahy
+> from Grafana.
+Only the text below relevant to the metrics container is
+> currently relevant.

 The cluster has multiple services communicating with Grafana Cloud:
  - the metrics container
  - per-node monitoring  (Grafana Alloy, Prometheus node exporter)